-After content is auto-translated we strongly suggest checking it and making sure everything is translated correctly and sounds human.
+After content is auto-translated we recommend that you review it and make sure everything is translated correctly.
 If you are not satisfied with some parts of translation you can easily edit it.

-Translation memory works across all pages in your site.
+Translation memory works across all pages on your site.

 The Advanced Translation Editor contains Glossary that allows you to inform translators of important keywords and phrases for which you want to suggest translations.
 They will then know how to translate these phrases throughout the project.

 Using a glossary helps produce a more accurate and consistent translation and saves translators’ time in researching the related terminology.

 The built-in spell checker helps your translators avoid spelling errors and typos.